Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-track1-perf/README.md

 ### Receive using EventProcessorHost

 The command below runs the scenario for receiving messages via EventProcessorHost.
+This is comparable to EventProcessorClient in our new library.

+**NOTE: Assumes that there are many events in the Event Hub already.**

-This is comparable to EventProcessor in our new library. **NOTE:** The results print out differently because we added some custom counting that is not available in the base performance library.
+This test runs for `--duration` period of time, and aggregates how many events were received from each partition during that time.
+The results print out differently because we added some custom counting that is not available in the base performance library.

 - (REQUIRED) `-cs` is the connection string for the Event Hubs namespace.
 - (REQUIRED) `-n` is the name of the Event Hub.